 Most aspects of the ERPP are associated with post-incident response and are not considered preventative.
 Some components of the ERPP, however, are designed to mitigate damage or prevent incident escalation.
-Where appropriate, these aspects of the ERPP have been factored into the quantitative risk assessment in Section 10.
+Where appropriate, these aspects of the ERPP have been factored into the quantitative risk assessment in Section 10.0.

-8.1 Requirement for Emergency Response Assistance Plan
+8.1 Requirement for Emergency Response and Assistance Plan

-Davidson Fuels is required to have an Emergency Response Assistance Plan ("ERAP") approved by Transport Canada because it consigns bulk propane in quantities above the threshold limit of 3,000 L (793 USWG), as specified in Part 7 of the TDG Regulations.
+Sunbelt Rentals is required to have an Emergency Response and Assistance Plan ("ERAP") approved by Transport Canada because it consigns bulk propane in quantities above the threshold limit of 3,000 L (793 USWG) as specified in Part 7 of the TDG Regulations.

-Davidson Fuels is in the process of obtaining an ERAP number, which will be administered by Emergency Response Assistance Canada ("ERAC"), a subsidiary of the CPA.
+Sunbelt Rentals has approval for the use of ERAP, #2-0010-412, which is administered by the Emergency Response Assistance Canada ("ERAC"), a subsidiary of the Canadian Propane Association.